 Patti serves MESP and its students out of this wealth of experience.
 Using her amazing gifts of encouragement and the Middle Eastern hospitality she has picked up over the years, Patti mentors MESP women and helps both female and male students learn to live in Middle Eastern culture.
 Patti also helps with MESP’s administrative needs, manages the food stipends, accompanies students on trips, accommodates medical needs, and more.

-Campbell McKinney, Program Assistant
+Rachel Long, Program Assistant

 Rachel joins the MESP staff after completing a year in Kyrgyzstan on a Fulbright.
 Her love of the Islamic World has inspired her travel and work all over the world.
 She spent time in Southeast Asia where she encountered the warm hospitality that the Islamic World is known for, which led her to the Middle East.
 She studied in Amman with MESP in fall 2016 and also spent time working with refugee communities in Jordan.
 After this, she worked in refugee resettlement and for URI, a grassroots peace-building organization in the United States.

 Rachel’s background in international development and Islamic studies enables her to have a deep understanding of the communities she works in.
 She likes to be pushed out of her comfort zone and hopes to guide MESP students into new experiences.
 Her warm and extroverted personality allows her to reach across cultural boundaries and bring people together.